eviabs/Tetris2-AspectJ/README.md

 ## Why Aspects?
 AOP gives us the power to modify existing code with ease, and add new functiomality without toutcing the source code itself.

-We wanted to play around with Aspects, and built this project just to get to know with the AOP concept.
+We wanted to play around with the AOP concept, and built this project just to get to know with the AspectJ.

 ## How to install?
 (Using windowns and IntelliJ)